gavinlaking/vedeu/README.md

 6. Write some tests, write some code, have some fun
 7. Commit your changes (`git commit -am 'Add some feature'`)
 8. Push to the branch (`git push origin my-new-feature`)
-9. Create new Pull Request
+9. Create a new pull request